-Dun & Bradstreet’s CreditBuilder product is the only way to manually submit trade references for approval and the service makes it easy*.
-Dun & Bradstreet will seek to verify your payment experience with the respective vendor.
-If accepted, the Trade Reference could impact your business’s credit scores and ratings.
+Dun & Bradstreet’s CreditBuilder product is the only way to manually submit Trade References and the service makes it easy*.
+Dun & Bradstreet will seek to obtain your payment experience from the respective vendor.
+If accepted, the payment experience could potentially impact your business’s credit scores and ratings.

 Businesses can also enlist the help of a Concierge Manager for dedicated support.
-These business credit experts handle the details, leaving you free to run your business.
+These business credit specialists can help handle the details of building your business credit, so you can focus on running your business.

-If you’re interested in disputing the payment experiences that appear in your business credit file, you can do so for free with D‑U‑N‑S Manager.
+If you’re interested in disputing payment experiences that appear in your business credit file, you can do so for free with D‑U‑N‑S® Manager.

-What Else Can I Do to Help Impact My Business’s Credit Scores and Ratings?
+What Else Can I Do to Potentially Impact My Business Credit Scores & Ratings?

 - Pay the bills for your business (including invoices for trade credit) on time or early

-- Ensure that your business’s details are accurate via D‑U‑N‑S Manager, a free tool from Dun & Bradstreet
+- Ensure that your business's details are complete via D‑U‑N‑S Manager, a free tool from Dun & Bradstreet

-- Use D‑U‑N‑S Manager to dispute any late payments in your file that you believe are incorrect
+- Use D-U-N-S Manager to dispute late payments or legal events in your file that you believe are not yours

 - Submit your financial reports to Dun & Bradstreet to help demonstrate your business’s health